Victor Martinez Hernandez: Aftermath

-On August 16, Harford County executive Robert Cassilly announced plans to install cameras along the Ma and Pa Trail, although he claimed it was too early to provide detailed plans.
-He worked with Baltimore Gas and Electric and contractors to draft plans.
+On August 16, Harford County executive Robert Cassilly announced plans to install cameras along the Ma and Pa Trail, working with Baltimore Gas and Electric and contractors to draft plans.
 While the cameras may have required approval from the Harford County Council depending on the cost, Cassilly said he was "confident the council members would support this".

 Appearances by Morin's family

-Michael Morin – Rachel's brother – addressed the 2024 Republican National Convention on July 17.
-During the address, he criticized Biden's immigration policy, saying that Rachel's murder was avoidable and that Trump would be a better leader as president.
+Michael Morin, Rachel's brother, addressed the 2024 Republican National Convention on July 17.
+During the address, he criticized Biden's immigration policy, saying that Rachel's murder was avoidable and that Trump would be a better president.

 Investigation

 Early investigation

-The case was investigated as a homicide; Gahler cited indicators at the scene that showed "no doubt" that the death was a homicide, although he declined to elaborate on the indicators.
-No suspect was immediately identified and it was unclear if the attack was targeted or random.
+The case was investigated as a homicide; Gahler cited unspecified indicators at the scene that showed "no doubt" that the death was a homicide.
+No suspect was immediately identified and it was unclear whether the attack was targeted.
 Investigators had received over 200 tips by August 11.
-10 investigators were assigned to the case and Tobin and other friends of Morin were interviewed; Tobin surrendered his phone and a DNA sample to the investigators.
-Gahler encouraged a group of people – either three men and two women or three women and two men – who were on the trail when the murder happened to provide information; they were later identified and questioned.
+10 investigators were assigned to the case, who interviewed Tobin and other friends of Morin.
+Tobin surrendered his phone and a DNA sample to the investigators.
+A group of people (Note: It is unclear if the group comprised three men and two women or three women and two men.) who were on the trail when the murder happened were identified and questioned.

 Identification of suspect

-DNA was extracted from Morin's body and was submitted into the Combined DNA Index System, where it matched with the home invasion in Los Angeles.
+The suspect's DNA was extracted from Morin's body and submitted into the Combined DNA Index System, where it matched with the home invasion in Los Angeles.
 After the match was found, doorbell camera footage of Martinez Hernandez leaving the home after the invasion was released.
-William Davis, the chief deputy of the Harford County Sheriff's Office, said that Martinez Hernandez's location was unknown and hoped that a person in Los Angeles would recognize him.
-He also said Martinez Hernandez had likely worked alone in a random attack and warned that the video was not recent and Martinez Hernandez's appearance may have changed.
+William Davis, the chief deputy of the Harford County Sheriff's Office, said Martinez Hernandez had likely worked alone in a random attack, warning that the video was not recent and Martinez Hernandez's appearance may have changed.
 Detectives described Martinez Hernandez as a muscular Hispanic male who was 5 ft 9 in tall, weighed 160 pounds, had dark hair, and was 20 to 30 years old.

 After the footage was released, Tobin wrote on his Facebook that he "hope[d] they found this scum of the Earth".
-Gahler warned that Martinez Hernandez had an "absolute disregard" for lives and he would likely kill again if he is not caught.
-Metro Crime Stoppers offered a bounty for information leading to an arrest; the HCSO increased the bounty to $10,000 on August 24.
+Gahler warned that Martinez Hernandez had an "absolute disregard" for lives and would likely kill again if not caught.
+Metro Crime Stoppers offered a reward for information leading to an arrest; the HCSO increased the reward to $10,000 on August 24.

-After the match was made, Morin's family worked with criminal profiler Pat Brown to determine potential traits of Martinez Hernandez.
+After the DNA match was made, Morin's family worked with criminal profiler Pat Brown to determine potential traits of Martinez Hernandez.
 After traits were identified, Brown made posters in English and Spanish; thousands of posters were sent to Los Angeles.

 The HCSO released a sketch of Martinez Hernandez.